isaacpeel/solesonic-mcp-server/docs/README.md

 # Solesonic MCP Server Documentation

 A secure HTTP Model Context Protocol (MCP) server built with Spring Boot and Spring AI.
-Designed for platform teams, MCP developers, and security-conscious organizations that need an authenticated MCP endpoint with optional Atlassian (Jira) tooling via a token-brokered flow.
+Designed for platform teams, MCP developers, and security-conscious organizations that need an authenticated MCP endpoint with built-in Atlassian (Jira) tooling via a token-brokered flow.

 Who this is for
 - MCP developers integrating tools over HTTP JSON-RPC